sshawn9/minimal_ros_phoenix_demo/README.md

 Nevertheless, in this scenario, as soon as we detect that roscore has ceased to function, we immediately stop publishing/subscribing.
 Of course, with simple modifications, you can configure the publisher/subscriber not to halt immediately when roscore goes down but to maintain established connections, reinitiating all services only when roscore restarts.

 ## Usage
+- make sure you have ros installed already.
 ```bash
 git clone https://github.com/sshawn9/minimal_ros_phoenix_demo.git
 cd minimal_ros_phoenix_demo